CommuniTEAM/CommuniTEA/README.md

 ## Working with Git Hooks

-Any commits to the repository must conform to the formatting rulesets for the following:
+Any commits to the repository must conform to the configured rulesets for:
 - Commit Messages
 - ESLint TypeScript
-- Golang (TBD)
+- Golang

 To enforce these conventions, [pre-commit](https://pre-commit.com/), a Git hook manager, is a required development dependency for the project.
 You will need to install it on your local machine.

-### Installing Pre-Commit
+### Setting Up Pre-Commit

-1. Install pre-commit.<br>
+1. Install pre-commit:<br>
 **Windows**:
 Pre-commit runs off of Python, so you will need pip on your local machine.
 To install pre-commit, open your terminal and run `pip install pre-commit`.<br>
 **Mac or Linux**: